erasterukundo/greater-installer/docs/STEP_01_UBUNTU_PREPARATION.md

 tree v2.x.x
 ```

-If an optional workspace was created:
+If a development workspace was created:

 ```bash
 pwd